Academic Resource Center

 - Academic Coaching: The Academic Coaching program is an appointment-based service that helps students develop effective learning habits and strategies, including skills related to studying, test taking, time-management and more.
 Academic coaches meet one-on-one with students to help them hone specific skills related to the students' individual academic goals.

-- The Language Lounge: Language Lounge services help students achieve fluency in more than one language.
-The signature service in the Language Lounge is the Conversation Partners program.
-This program gives students who are learning English, Spanish, Arabic, and/or Japanese an opportunity to meet one-on-one with a proficient speaker of the target language, who can help them practice listening, speaking, and reading comprehension, and who serves as a mentor related to issues of intercultural communication.
-This service is available by appointment or on a walk-in basis.
-The Language Lounge also provides online workshops for guided writing and language practice, and monthly social events and off-campus cultural excursions for English language learners.
-Upcoming events and workshops can be found on the events page of our web site, or by e-mailing email@example.com to join our monthly newsletter.
-All Language Lounge Services are open to graduate and undergraduate students.
+- Language Tutoring: The Language Tutoring program gives students who are learning English, Spanish, Arabic, Italian, Russian, French, Chinese and/or Japanese opportunity to meet one-on-one with a proficient speaker of the target language, who can help them practice listening, speaking, and reading comprehension, and who serves as a mentor related to issues of intercultural communication.
+The program also sponsors workshops for guided language practice, and social events and off-campus cultural excursions for English language learners.
+Upcoming events and workshops can be found on the events page of our web site.

 - Peer Assisted Study Sessions (PASS): PASS sessions are weekly study meetings that provide students in select challenging courses with an opportunity to learn and explore course content in an interactive, small-group setting.
 The groups meet twice per week, and they are guided by trained peer leaders.
 A complete list of the PASS sessions offered each semester can be found on the SSC web site.